What is a Facet Block (Selective Nerve Root Block)?

 Facet joints are paired joints on the side of the midline at each level of the spine.
-A facet block is a procedure in which a needle is placed into the facet joint under imaging guidance for the nerve root block injection of a local anesthetic and/or steroid.
+A facet block or selective nerve root block is a procedure in which a needle is placed into the facet joint under imaging guidance for the nerve root block injection of a local anesthetic and/or steroid.
 A facet joint injection may be performed at one or multiple levels and on one or both sides (right/left) of the spine.
-Franklin Moser, MD, Chief of Neuroradiology, heads our team of imaging physicians, nurses and technologists who specialize in this procedure.
+Franklin Moser, MD, Director of Neuroradiology, heads our team of imaging physicians, nurses and technologists who specialize in this procedure.

 Why Has My Doctor Ordered a Facet Block?

 The facet block is a diagnostic test to localize the source of your pain by determining if your pain responds to the injection of medication.
 Alternatively, this procedure is used to treat symptoms arising from facet joint arthritis.

 The precise location for the needle placement is determined with imaging guidance.
 You may experience brief, temporary sensations of pain or an electric shock sensation down the leg.
 Iodinated contrast is injected to confirm the location of the needle tip.

 The S. Mark Taper Foundation Imaging Center provides a full range of advanced imaging, both radiology and cardiology, as well as interventional radiology and interventional tumor (oncology) treatments to the greater Los Angeles area, including Beverly Hills, Encino, Mid-Cities, Sherman Oaks, Silver Lake, Studio City, Toluca Lake, and West Hollywood.